2014 Orange Bowl (December): Georgia Tech

 Georgia Tech was led by head coach Paul Johnson.
 Georgia Tech entered the game with a 10–3 (6–2 conference) record.
 Georgia Tech began the season unranked in the AP Poll and was predicted to finish 5th in the Coastal Division in the ACC Preseason Poll.
 The Yellow Jackets began the season 5–0 before losing back-to-back games to Duke and North Carolina.
 Georgia Tech ended the regular season with five straight victories, including a 30–24 overtime victory over in-state rivals Georgia, to finish first in the Coastal Division and earn a berth to the 2014 ACC Championship Game.
-The Yellow Jackets would lose the ACC Championship Game 37–35 to Florida State.
+The Yellow Jackets would lose the ACC Championship Game 35-37 to Florida State.

 Georgia Tech's offense was led by quarterback Justin Thomas, who entered the game with 1594 passing yards, 965 rushing yards and 22 total touchdowns.
 As a team, Georgia Tech averaged 333.6 rushing yards and 135.2 passing yards per game.

 This was the Yellow Jackets' seventh Orange Bowl; they had previously lost the 2010 game against Iowa, 14–24.
 The 2014 Orange Bowl also marked Georgia Tech's 18th consecutive bowl game appearance.

 Mississippi State

 Mississippi State was led by head coach Dan Mullen.
 Mississippi State entered the game with a 10–2 (6–2 conference) record.
 Mississippi State began the season unranked in the AP Poll and was predicted to finish 5th in the SEC West division.
 Despite starting the season unranked, the Bulldogs quickly rose to #1 on the AP Poll after victories over LSU, Texas A&M and Auburn.
 The Bulldogs were also ranked #1 in the first ever College Football Playoff poll.
 After winning their first nine games, Mississippi State suffered their first loss of the season in a 20–25 defeat to Alabama.
 The Bulldogs finished the regular season with a 10–2 record, losing 17–31 to their in-state rivals Mississippi in the regular season finale.

 Mississippi State's offense was led by quarterback Dak Prescott, who entered the game with 2996 passing yards, 939 rushing yards and 38 total touchdowns.
-The Bulldog's offenses was also led by running back Josh Robinson, who entered the game with 1128 rushing yards and 11 rushing touchdowns.
+The Bulldogs' offense was also led by running back Josh Robinson, who entered the game with 1128 rushing yards and 11 rushing touchdowns.
 As a team, Mississippi State averaged 239.8 rushing yards and 266.3 passing yards per game.

 This was the Bulldogs' third Orange Bowl; they had previously won the 1941 game over Georgetown 14–7.
 The 2014 Orange Bowl also marked Mississippi State's 5th consecutive bowl game appearance.